Subbath Cluster Dynamical Mean-Field Theory: Results

 \subsection{Benchmark}

-We begin our validation with the one-dimensional Hubbard model, using a four-site cluster and eight bath sites partitioned into two subbaths of four sites each, as shown in the inset of Fig.~\ref{fig: 4s-8b-1sb_VS_4s-4b-2sb}.
+We begin our validation with the one-dimensional Hubbard model, using a 4-site cluster and eight bath orbitals partitioned into two subbaths of four orbitals each, as shown in the inset of Fig.~\ref{fig: 4s-8b-1sb_VS_4s-4b-2sb}.
 The cluster spectral functions show excellent agreement with standard CDMFT, especially around the low frequency range $\omega\in[-2, 2]$.
-In order to compare spiked distributions, we use the Kolmogorov-Smirnov (KS) test (see Appendix.~\ref{app: ks-appendix}), based on the cumulative spectral weight distribution.
-Essentially, the lower the KS test number, the closer to each other the two distributions are, which is the case on Fig.~\ref{fig: 4s-8b-1sb_VS_4s-4b-2sb}.
+In order to compare spiked distributions, we use the 1-Wasserstein (1-WD) distance (see Appendix.~\ref{app: 1wd-appendix}), based on the cumulative spectral weight distribution.
+Essentially, the lower the 1-WD number, the closer to each other the two distributions are, which is the case on Fig.~\ref{fig: 4s-8b-1sb_VS_4s-4b-2sb}.
+The agreement with CDMFT can also be observed by directly comparing the converged bath parameters (see Appendix.~\ref{app: bath-params})

 Note that SB-CDMFT preserves particle-hole symmetry (the spectral functions are symmetric around $\omega=0$).
-This property is emergent and not enforced, since it can be shown that the particle-hole transformations mixes the two subbaths.
+This property is emergent and not enforced, since it can be shown that the particle-hole transformation mixes the two subbaths.
 In this 1D example, the Mott gap is the same in SB-CDMFT as in CDMFT.

 We can divide the subbaths of Fig.~\ref{fig: 4s-8b-1sb_VS_4s-4b-2sb} into even smaller ones, resulting in four subbaths, as depicted on the inset of Fig.~\ref{fig: 1x4-8b-1sb-vs-1x4-2b-4sb}.
-In that case, the number of subbaths is greater than the number of symmetries used to represent the system.
+In that case, the number of subbaths is greater than the number of point group representations.
 Hence, we choose to have two symmetric subbaths ($A$) and two antisymmetric subbaths ($B$).
-The agreement with the benchmark confirms that any irreducible representation can be represented more than once, for additional flexibility.